vinta/awesome-python/README.md

 *Libraries for building user's activities.*

-* [Stream Framework (previously Feedly)](https://github.com/tschellenbach/Stream-Framework) - A library to build newsfeed and notification systems using Cassandra and Redis.
+* [Feedly](https://github.com/tschellenbach/Feedly) - A library to build newsfeed and notification systems using Cassandra and Redis.
 * [django-activity-stream](https://github.com/justquick/django-activity-stream) - Generate generic activity streams from the actions on your site.

 ## Asset Management